 deletion of functions, the Cloud Functions service uses the Google APIs service

-service account has the Editor role on your project.
-Creating, updating, and
+default, this service account has the Editor role on your project.
+Creating,

-deleting functions may fail if you reduce this account's permissions.
+updating, and deleting functions may fail if you reduce this account's

 An example of an administrative action is creating a internal subscription to a Pub/Sub topic when you deploy a function triggered by that topic.